cmartinezgom/cmartinezgom.github.io/_pages/portfolio.md

 </div>

 Let's begin with my **professional work**.
-<br>This includes **nearly two years as a Junior Unity Programmer** at Maniac Panda Games, where I primarily focused on developing "Racerloop"; and over **a year and a half as a Software Engineering Intern at HP SCDS**, where I built the "MotionTracker" app.
+<br>This includes **nearly two years as a Junior Programmer** at Maniac Panda Games, where I primarily focused on developing "Racerloop"; and over **a year and a half as a Software Engineering Intern at HP SCDS**, where I built the "MotionTracker" app.
 <br>While programming was my main focus, I also took design responsabilities, particularly in the MotionTracker project.

 {% include postgallery.html caption="Professional Programming Portfolio." id="postgalleryProfProgramming" %}